Top 10 Events in Decatur–Morgan County This September

 📅 Tuesday, September 16 7:00 P

-Johnny Sandlin, legendary Southern rock producer of the Allman Brothers’ Brothers and Sisters album, is being honored on what would have been his birthday with a powerful tribute concert. 🎸 The show, called Southbound, features music inspired by his iconic work and takes place in front of his tribute mural at the Princess Theatre in his hometown.
+Johnny Sandlin, legendary Southern rock producer of the Allman Brothers’ Brothers and Sisters album, is being honored on what would have been his birthday with a powerful tribute concert. 🎸 The show, called Southbound: A Sandlin Tribute, features music inspired by his iconic work and takes place in front of his tribute mural at 217 Moulton Street East in his hometown, Decatur AL.

 🎟️ Tickets start at $30 (+ fees) via